BioinformaticsLabAtMUN/sRNARFTarget/README.md

   ## Instructions to run sRNARFTarget

     1. Clone the repository.
-    2. Keep the sRNA and mRNA fasta files of interest in the sRNARFTarget-master folder.
+    2. Create the fasta files with the sRNA and mRNA DNA sequences in the sRNARFTarget-master folder.
     3. Set 'sRNARFTarget-master' as the current working directory.
     4. Run the below command to run sRNARFTarget.
-Replace sRNA.fasta (--s parameter) and mRNA.fasta (--m parameter) with the desired fasta files of sRNAs and mRNA kept in the sRNARFTarget-master directory.
+Replace sRNA.fasta (--s parameter) and mRNA.fasta (--m parameter) with the corresponding fasta files of sRNAs and mRNA in the sRNARFTarget-master directory.

   ## Command to run sRNARFTarget
     nextflow run sRNARFTarget.nf --s sRNA.fasta --m mRNA.fasta